victwj/classroom/README.md

 This is where I push code and notes for all self-taught material!

-Whenever I forget anything I have learned, looking for the right resources to jog my memory is more time consuming than it should be.
+Whenever I forget something I have learned, looking for the right resources to jog my memory is more time consuming than it should be.
 This repo's purpose is to summarize the learning process and help me remember things quickly and efficiently.
+It is not meant to be a full comprehensive reference; detailed explanations are best left to more authoritative sources such as books and official guides, where they are kept up to date by experts in the field.
+For this purpose, sources will be cited in my notes.

-It is not meant to be a full comprehensive reference -- I believe that detailed explanations are best left to more authoritative sources such as books and official guides, where they are kept up to date by experts in the field.
+This repo also serves as a reminder for me to learn in a structured and sequential manner.
+Although tempting, taking shortcuts often leads to wasted time in the long run.
+Putting up my notes and learning process should help by prompting me to organize everything in a presentable manner.

-Another secondary purpose is to remind me to learn in a structured and sequential manner.
-There are no shortcuts when it comes to really learning something, which is often a tempting route to take.
+I hope that this repo will continue to grow and be of some use to others!